plone/plone.restapi/docs/source/serialization.rst

 ======================================= ======================================

 .. warning::
-  All datetimes objects will be serialized adding the proper time zone information, storing an offset-aware object on it.
+  All datetimes objects will be deserialized adding the proper time zone information, storing an offset-aware object on it.
   In case of using zope.schema date validators you should also use a datetime object that also contains offset-aware object as the validator value.